The Big D.

 And despite all this, let it be known that if anyone loves a good fairy tale it’s me.
 I love the promise of life-long love and commitment through sickness and in health, through good and bad times.
 Those rare relationships that are able to weather every storm and where mutual love, trust, and respect is a shared collective strength is aspirational and admirable.
 But you know what else is admirable and aspirational?
 Living life on one’s own terms and loving, trusting and respecting oneself.
 This is precisely what I am doing now.
 All realities are indeed possible.

-Today, being single is my super power.
-I have big mountains to conquer, dreams to reach, people to serve, structures to rebuild, and a full life to live with my cute mini family (dog included) always at the epicenter.
+Today, being on my own, while raising my wonderful strong daughters, is my super power.
+I have big mountains to conquer, dreams to reach, people to serve, structures to rebuild, and a full life to live with little family (dog included) always at the epicenter.

 So, we must be willing to open ourselves to see things differently.
 We must be willing to do things differently.
 We must be willing to get uncomfortable.
 We must be willing to adjust from ‘it’s the way it’s always been done’ to seeing colorful possibility in all things.
 Divorce is not an end, not a stigma, not a judgment, but a new beginning.
 The beginning of a bold and extraordinary life.